Plutonomicon/cardano-transaction-lib/V3-REPORT.md

 2. Starting `ctl-runtime` (`nix run -L .#ctl-scaffold-runtime` in the template directory)
 3. Entering the nix shell and running `npm run e2e-serve` to serve the test contract
 4. Entering another nix shell and running `npm run e2e-test-debug` to see how the contracts are being executed in the browser (use `npm run e2e-test` to run in headless mode with test reporting only).
 The E2E assets will be downloaded on the first run and put to user data directory.

+The entry point to the public interface of the E2E test suite is located in [`Contract.Test.E2E`](./src/Contract/Test/E2E.purs) module.

 # Milestone 6 - Integrate CIP-30 mock wallet with Plutip and run e2e tests on CI